13 Craziest Things People Have Seen in Hotel Rooms

 “There was a bag with a motorcycle helmet hidden behind the bushes.
 Patrol turned it in and I logged it in our system.
 If no one claims their item after 30 days, we have to go through the item and determine if it can be donated.
 So while doing so, I came across a box and when I opened it I found the urn, which is incredibly unusual.
 We then had to contact the coroner’s office to try and locate the owner and the urn was then returned to the family.”—Katharine Moffitt, Pechanga Resort & Casino Lost & Found

 This certainly was a very urn-usual find!
 We just hope no one at the casino lost a bet.
-For other weird finds, here’s a list of the strangest things people have stolen from hotels.

 A loaded gun